Physical Land Classification (PLC) is a mapping system that was designed to describe

 and 1990s as part of a program to acquire background information for Integrated

 Resource Plans along the eastern slopes and across northern Alberta.
-The data were

-polygons are attributed for:
+polygons.
+The polygons are attributed for:

 - parent geologic material,